varnishcache/varnish-cache/doc/sphinx/users-guide/intro.rst

 All this is covered in :ref:`users_running`.

-How the child process should deal with the HTTP requests, what to cache, which headers to remove etc, is al specified in a small programming language called VCL -- Varnish Configuration Language.
+Things like, how the child process should deal with the HTTP requests, what to cache, which headers to remove etc, is all specified using a small programming language called VCL -- Varnish Configuration Language.
+The manager process will compile the VCL program and check it for errors,

+..
+XXX:What does manager do after compile and error-check?
+Maybe a short description of further handling when no errors as well as when errors? benc

-The manager process will compile the VCL program and check it for errors, but it is the child process which runs the VCL program, for each and every HTTP request which comes in.
+but it is the child process which runs the VCL program, for each and every HTTP request which comes in.

 Because the VCL is compiled to C code, and the C code is compiled